LukeMorissette/WikipediaGame/WGIP.md

 ## Proposed Improvements

-### 1. Integration of Backlinks Caching
+### 1. Integration of Backlinks
 #### Description:
-Implement a caching mechanism to store retrieved backlinks for Wikipedia pages.
+Implement a mechanism to retrieve backlinks for Wikipedia pages.
 Caching will reduce the number of API requests and enhance the performance of the path-finding algorithm.

 #### Pseudo-Code:
 ```python